vmware-archive/powernsx/CONTRIBUTING.md

 The PowerNSX Module and Installer are in the root directory.

-The 'bootstrap' line (the PoSH oneliner that will install the _latest commit of the current branch_) is contained withing InstallBootstrapper.ps1
+The 'bootstrap' line (the PoSH oneliner that will install the _latest commit of the current branch_) is contained within InstallBootstrapper.ps1

 There is a directory for Tests (for the moment, these are not really automatable or consumable by anyone other than the maintainers, but any effort toward converting these toward Pester style tests would be greatly appreciated)